philspil66/Hamurabi/README.md

 ## Source Code

-In this repo I've added the source code to the 1973 BASIC source code as printed in 101 BASIC Computer Games.
+In this repo I've added the source code to the 1973 BASIC source code as printed in BASIC Computer Games in 1978.